mateogon/ibex-tools/readme.md

 ```bash
 sudo /bin/python3 /path/to/your/run.py

 ```

 Replace /path/to/your/run.py with the actual path to your run.py script.

 The script will print its progress to the console and create output files for each benchmark run in the outputs directory of your tools_dir.

 After all runs are completed, the script will call the specified Python script (parse_results.py) to parse the output files and consolidate the results into a single CSV file.
+Subsequently, it invokes the generate_results() function to create a comprehensive CSV file 'combined_results_data.csv' which includes improvement statistics and identifies the best parameters per file.